-I am a PhD student and member of staff at Edinburgh Napier University.
-This site is a work-in-progress and provides a brief overview of my research.
+Following completion of my PhD, I am currently a member of staff at Edinburgh Napier University.
+This site is a work-in-progress and provides a brief overview of my research into real-time multi-modal applications.

 3D Cymatics: An Interactive Audio-Visual Therapeutic Tool for People on the Autism Spectrum